 6 Great Things to Do in Surin, Thailand Apart from the Surin Elephant Festival

-Sitting in the southern part of Thailand’s laid-back Isan Region, charming Surin is most famous for its yearly Elephant Festival taking place every November, but even if parading pachyderms aren’t your thing (I feel you), the city has plenty to offer to travelers looking for some authentic experiences off the tourist trail.
-Home to cool…
+Sitting in the southern part of Thailand’s laid-back Isan Region, Surin is most famous for its yearly Elephant Festival, which takes place every November, but if that isn’t your thing , the city has plenty to offer if you’re looking for some cool experiences off the tourist trail.
+Home to cool Khmer Ruins, attractive temples…

 What Part of Bangkok to Stay in – The Best Areas and Accommodations for Different Travel Styles